Promotion of Education and Professional Enrichment

 Benjamin Banneker high school is an alternative public institution of secondary education, where students in grades 9-12 are engaged in rigorous and varied academic experiences.
 The environment of the school is designed to provide students with a highly structured college preparatory program.
 Before graduating, every student must complete 270 hours of community service, which often serves as job training.
 And the curriculum of the school affords opportunities for developing knowledge, talents, and skills needed for success in post-secondary experiences.

-Principal Berger, who arrived at Banneker seventeen years ago after teaching at Howard, says, “Here at Benjamin Banneker we try to make global citizens.
+Principal Berger, who arrived at Banneker after teaching at Howard, says, “Here at Benjamin Banneker we try to make global citizens.
 We have very strict guidelines that must be adhered to as far as dress code, no cellular devices, and other rules to assure that there are no distractions that would interfere with the students learning process.
 Our goal is that 100% of our students are successful, become high school graduates, and are accepted to college.”

 Dr. Mark King has over 30 years of experience in public education serving as a middle and high school principal in Prince George's County, Maryland for several years before joining DCPS in 2010.
 In his position as Instructional Superintendent, he supervised the public middle schools across Washington, DC, for 5 years.
 During his tenure, the middle schools outpaced every other urban district in NAEP scores and in TUDA scores.
 In 2015, he was promoted to the position of Deputy Chief of Operations and Programs.
 He led the overall operations of the system, which included security, food services, facilities, and after school programs.